 Please make sure to read our documentation on how to Import & Export your Data as well, if you haven't done so already.

 In this example, we look at database servers.
-It is good practice to use a Tech.
-Stack (see What is a Fact Sheet?) to group your software, as well as to use a Tag Group (see Use Tags for more powerful insights) to mark the recommendation whether to use the software or not, e.g. with a Candidate, Leading, Exception, Sunset model.
+It is good practice to use a Tech Category (see What is a Fact Sheet?) to group your software, as well as to use a Tag Group (see Use Tags for more powerful insights) to mark the recommendation whether to use the software or not, e.g. with a Candidate, Leading, Exception, Sunset model.

 Next, we import the information on server and remote data center locations.
 Again, it's good practice to assign a Tech.
-Stack.
+Category

-The IT Component Landscape Report gives you a great overview on the imported IT Components group by Technology Stack.
+The IT Component Landscape Report gives you a great overview on the imported IT Components group by Tech.
+Category.
 As one example, we can use the created Tag Group to display the software recommendation.
 Learn more about reports here: Insights through Reports.

 Also, the IT Component Location report provides a nice overview where your servers are located: